 Return fare as of 2020 Euros 6.25 – there are also day return specials.
 Click here.

 Our thanks to Aidan and Joan and their family for our memorable 2-night experience from our peaceful night’s sleep to the best of Irish cuisine and hospitality.
 It was a pleasure eating at the best restaurants in Howth – King Sitric and East Cafe/Bar and we kindly thank the staff for looking after us so well.

-Our two-night stay was a combination of complimentary dinner bed and breakfast and their media rate for bed and breakfast.
+Our two-night stay was a combination of complementary dinner bed and breakfast and their media rate for bed and breakfast.
 We will definitely return and explore more of Howth and the surrounding area.
 We thank Irelands Blue Book for their assistance in our 3 week road trip.

-If you enjoyed this article you may like to read our other articles on our 3 week road trip around Ireland.
+If you enjoyed this article you may like to read our other articles on our 3-week road trip around Ireland.